 - the financial statements are supported by appropriate management sign-offs and have been subject to appropriate management review

-- the statements reflect, where appropriate, instances of non-compliance identified by the entity’s compliance reporting process, and
+- the statements reflect, where appropriate, instances of non-compliance identified by the entity’s compliance reporting process

-- the ANAO has been provided with full access to all entity records and information
+- the auditor has been provided with full access to all entity records and information

 - explain all significant movements between the current year’s results and the prior year’s comparative figures